 The 1870 Boal from Joao Romao Teixeira was a contender for wine of the night.
 Brown with amber rim.
 Almonds on the nose.
 Unsurprising then that marzipan is on the palate with spices, licorice and nutmeg.
 Great freshness and a touch of menthol and more acidity than the other wines in the lineup.
 Just stunning.
-Andrew Jones of the Food & Wine Society did a great job bagging this from Christie's back in the day. — 9 months ago
+Andrew Jones of the Food & Wine Society did a great job bagging this from Christie's back in the day. — a year ago

 Next up was the 1968 from Periera D'Oliveira, which was bottled in 1996.
 And wow.
 Dark amber.
 Spice cake on the nose with dried apricots too, which carry on in the flavors on the palate.
 Initially spices are most distinct, but through the long finish the pitted fruit elements emerge.
 It is midweight and beautifully balanced.
 The orange peel at the end of the finish adds freshness, and the acidity gives a youthfulness to it.
 I think this wine is still in the market.
-If not too expensive, I might pick up a bottle and start my Madeira collection... — 9 months ago
+If not too expensive, I might pick up a bottle and start my Madeira collection... — a year ago

 Back in February I went along to a Madeira tasting hosted by The Food & Wine Society, New York.
 Entitled Two Centuries of Boal, the wines were from the cellar of Andrew Jones, who is quite the authority when it comes to Madeira.